SMART Fine-tuning Factor Augmented Neural Lasso: Introduction

-\paragraph{Two Types of Distribution Shift.} This framework accommodates two fundamental types of shift in transfer learning: \begin{enumerate} \item \textbf{Covariate Shift:} The marginal distribution of covariates differs across domains, manifested through $\boldsymbol{B}^P \neq \boldsymbol{B}^Q$.
+\textbf{Two Types of Distribution Shift.} This framework accommodates two fundamental types of shift in transfer learning: \begin{enumerate} \item \textbf{Covariate Shift:} The marginal distribution of covariates differs across domains, manifested through $\boldsymbol{B}^P \neq \boldsymbol{B}^Q$.
 The methodological challenge is to estimate the target factors $\boldsymbol{f}^Q$ accurately by leveraging source data when the loading matrices are similar but not identical. \item \textbf{Posterior Shift:} The conditional distribution of responses differs, i.e., $g^P \neq g^Q$.
-The statistical challenge is to learn the target function $g^Q$ efficiently by exploiting the pre-trained source function $g^P$. \end{enumerate}
+The statistical challenge is to learn the target function $g^Q$ efficiently by exploiting the pre-trained source model $g^P$. \end{enumerate}

-\paragraph{Residual Fine-Tuning.} To formalize how source knowledge transfers to the target, we decompose the target regression function via a residual structure:
+\textbf{Source model augmented residual tuning} (SMART).
+To formalize how source knowledge transfers to the target, we assume that the source model $s^P(\boldsymbol{x}) = \SourceFunction$ is a strong signal for the target regression and augment it in the target regression function via a residual structure:

 where $h: \mathbb{R}^{r + |\pazocal{J}| + 1} \to \mathbb{R}$ is a low-complexity \emph{residual fine-tuning function} and $\pazocal{J}^Q = \pazocal{J} \cup \pazocal{J}^P$.
-This formulation embeds the source function $g^P$ as an input to $h$, capturing how target predictions refine source predictions.
-Our model is more general than additive residual models of the form $g^Q = g^P + h_0$ and permits nonlinear compositions, including regime-switching behaviors such as $h = h_0 \cdot \mathbf{1}\{g^P > 0\}$.
-Crucially, the source function $g^P$ remains frozen during fine-tuning; only $h$ is estimated from target data.
-When $h$ belongs to a simpler function class than $g^Q$, this decomposition yields both computational savings and faster statistical convergence.
+This formulation embeds the source model as an input to $h$, capturing how target predictions refine source predictions.
+Our model is more general than additive residual models $g^Q = g^P + h_0$ or multiplicative $g^Q = g^P (1+ h_0)$ and permits nonlinear compositions, including regime-switching behaviors such as $h = h_0 \cdot \mathbf{1}\{g^P > 0\}$.
+Crucially, the source model remains frozen during fine-tuning; only $h$ is estimated from target data.
+This helps reducing considerably the complexity of $h$ by augmenting only a single variable $s(\boldsymbol{x})$, with the complexity of $s(\boldsymbol{x})$ learned from the plentyful of the source data.
+This complexity reduction in transfer is the basic principle behind the SMART framework.
+When $h$ is a simpler (including linear model or sparse linear in the low $n^Q$ setting) than $g^P$, this decomposition yields both computational savings and faster statistical convergence.
 This is particularly relevant when $\boldsymbol{u}_{\pazocal{J}^Q}^Q$ is absent from \eqref{eq:Fine-tune}, so that $h$ can be learned using a low-dimensional neural network.
 This point is elaborated further in Section~\ref{sec:model}.